-The second author is a woman who immigrated from the FSU as young adult (first generation immigrant) and expertise as social worker and family therapist with immigrant families.
-From a personal and professional closeness to the subject, she knows the experience of the intersectionality.
-As someone who personally experienced the immigration, caregiving and the processes involved in it's as a woman, she had the ability for better understanding of the research participant's experiences.
-This "insider" position was helpful in interpreting of findings and recognizing contextual nuances present in the data.
+The second author is a woman who immigrated from the FSU as a young adult, rendering her a first-generation immigrant.
+She possesses expertise as a social worker and family therapist specializing in working with immigrant families.
+Based on her personal and professional affinity with the subject matter, she is well acquainted with the experience of intersectionality.
+Her personal experience of immigration, caregiving, and the processes these involve for women afforded her a better understanding of the participants’ experiences.
+This “insider” position helped interpret the findings and recognize contextual nuances present in the data.

 Findings

-Participant Characteristics
+Participant characteristics

-Twenty-six women participated in the study: 22 mothers, 2 spouses, 1 sister, and 1 grandmother of individuals with SMI.
-Participants ranged in age from 40 to 75 (M=61.12).
+A total of 26 women participated in the study, consisting of 22 mothers, two spouses, one sister, and one grandmother of individuals with SMI.
+Participants ages ranged from 40 to 75 (M=61.12).
 In 60% of the families, the participants were single mothers (divorced or widowed).
 Most of the participants immigrated to Israel in the 1990s (66.7%) and some after the year 2000 (33.3%).
 The average number of years since arrival in Israel was 17.96 (range 3-25).

-The psychiatric diagnoses among the individuals with SMI were: schizophrenia (15), schizoaffective disorder (3), bipolar disorder (3), major depression (3), and borderline personality disorder (2).
-The average number of years since receiving a psychiatric diagnosis was 14.59 (range 3-34).
-In most cases, the onset of illness was after immigration (73.3%).
-Most of the individuals lived in a joint residence with their family (70%).
+The psychiatric diagnoses among the individuals with SMI were schizophrenia (15), schizoaffective disorder (3), bipolar disorder (3), major depression (3), and borderline personality disorder (2).
+The average number of years since receiving the psychiatric diagnosis was 14.59 (range 3-34).
+In most cases, the onset of illness occurred after immigration (73.3%).
+Most of the individuals struggling with SMI shared a household with their family (70%).

-of excluded identities
+The intersection of excluded identities

-The findings revealed that the participants experience of stigma and exclusion is reflected in several categories that intersect between them: 1) socio-economic status - as middle-aged immigrants; 2) ethnicity - as Russian speaking women in Israel; 3) gender – as victims of domestic violence; and 4) mental health stigma - as relatives of individuals with SMI who are suffering from a family stigma.
+The participants’ experience of stigma and exclusion is reflected in several intersecting categories: 1) socio-economic status – as middle-aged immigrants; 2) ethnicity - as Russian-speaking women in Israel; 3) gender – as victims of domestic violence; and 4) mental health stigma - as relatives of individuals with SMI suffering from family stigma.

 Social class: Middle-aged immigrant women